isabroch/schoolNotes/SEO.md

 Relevant attributes are:
 * itemscope
-  boolean that, when specified, says that everything within is part of structured data
+  boolean that, when specified, says that everything within is part of structured data.
 * itemtype
-  a 'dictionary' or object defined via http://schema.org/[Keyword]
+  a 'dictionary' or object defined via https://schema.org/docs/full.html.
 * itemprop
-  creates a key-value pair where itemprop value is the key, and text wrapped inside is value
+  creates a key-value pair where itemprop val is the key and (usually) text wrapped is value. exceptions include href being used for url...
 * itemref
-  if your itemscope/type is in a seperate wrapper, ref tells it WHICH wrapper (by id) it should look for the data from
+  if your itemscope/type is in a seperate wrapper, ref tells it WHICH wrapper (by id) it should look for the data from.

 God eksempel af mulighed for Strukturerede Data på tyra.dk